 It’s obvious when you are experiencing dry mouth, but the reasons for it and how to prevent it are not always as obvious.
 Of course, you’re typically asleep at night, so having a dry mouth during the nighttime may be even more confusing.

 Let’s take a deeper dive into the symptoms and causes of and the preventative measures for dry mouth.

 Dry mouth, otherwise known as xerostomia, affects the mouth and its salivary glands.
 It leaves you without the ability to make enough saliva to keep your mouth moisturized.
 When you have a dry mouth, you may be producing too little saliva or none at all.

-Dry mouth typically appears along with other health conditions, such as dehydration, medication use or autoimmune diseases.
+A dry mouth typically appears along with other health conditions, such as dehydration, medication use, or autoimmune diseases.
 This is precisely why it’s important to find out why you have a dry mouth.

 Dry Mouth Symptoms

 Depending on the person, dry mouth at night may come with the following symptoms: